Crown Prosecution Service

 Just tap MyLCN+ to save it to your account

-Year of call: 2012
+Year of qualification: 2015

-How does qualification work at the CPS?
+How does the qualification process work at the CPS?

 Please outline your area of expertise.
 What might you do in a typical day?